Neural Mixed Effects for Nonlinear Personalized Predictions: Neural Mixed Effect Models

 Optimization of \autoref{eq:min} is performed with stochastic gradient descent in batches, where the regularization term on the right is scaled by how many observations a person has in the current batch $B$.
 The right part of \autoref{eq:min} becomes

 where the indicator function $\mathds{1}(k=i)$ is $1$ when the observation $\bm{X}^k_j$ is from the $i$-th person, i.e., $k=i$.

-After each epoch of minimizing \autoref{eq:min}, we update $\sigma^2$ to the new average downstream loss $l$ of the training set and $\bm{\Sigma}$ to the sample covariance matrix of the of the person-specific parameters $\bm{\theta}^i$.
+After each epoch of minimizing \autoref{eq:min}, we update $\sigma^2$ to the new average downstream loss $l$ of the training set and $\bm{\Sigma}$ to the sample covariance matrix of the person-specific parameters $\bm{\theta}^i$.

-Fortunately, it is a common assumption in mixed effect modeling that the person-specific parameters are independent of each other~\cite{wolfinger1993covariance,saem}, which reduces $\bm{\Sigma}$ to an easy-to-invert diagonal matrix.
-This assumption, allows NME to efficiently optimize \autoref{eq:min} with stochastic gradient descent even for large models with many person-specific parameters.

-As seen from \autoref{eq:min}, NME scales linearly with the number of people and their observations.
-This allows NME to scale to even large datasets.
+Fortunately, it is common in mixed effect modeling to assume that the person-specific parameters are independent of each other~\cite{wolfinger1993covariance,saem}, which reduces $\bm{\Sigma}$ to an easy-to-invert diagonal matrix.
+This allows us to efficiently optimize \autoref{eq:min} even for large models with many person-specific parameters.
+NMEs with this assumption are as fast as multitask models when having the same person/task-specific parameters.
+As seen from \autoref{eq:min}, the NME objective scales linearly with the number of people and their observations enabling NME to scale to even large datasets.

 To summarize, 1) NME allows person-specific parameters anywhere in a neural network, 2) NME uses stochastic gradient descent to optimize even large models with many person-specific parameters efficiently, and 3) NME scales linearly with the dataset size.